 In most cases, a protected (preserved) buffer will be required around creation, restoration, and rehabilitation sites, including stream mitigation in some situations, to ensure the success and sustainability of the compensatory mitigation project (33 CFR 332.3(i)).
-The extent of the buffer will depend upon the landscape position of the site(s) and current and potential surrounding land uses but it will be rare that a buffer less than 100 feet in width will be adequate.
+The extent of the buffer will depend upon the landscape position of the site(s) and current and potential surrounding land uses.
 Buffers greater than 100 feet in width are generally encouraged.
-Usually buffers will consist of uplands but wetlands also may serve that function in some situations.
+Usually buffers will consist of uplands, but wetlands also may serve that function in some situations.
 Vernal pools require a substantial area of adjacent forested terrestrial habitat (both upland and wetland) in order to adequately support vernal pool dependent wildlife.
 The buffer requirements for projects involving vernal pools would be greater than 100 feet in width and vary spatially relative to the proximity to critical adult habitat.

 Compensatory mitigation that involves restoration, creation, and rehabilitation benefits greatly from the presence of upland buffer to prevent site degradation resulting from nearby activities and enhances long-term sustainability.
 This buffer area would count toward upland preservation mitigation credit.
-A preserved buffer of a minimum of 100' from each bank is recommended for stream restoration and enhancement projects, but may be smaller based on landscape features.
+A preserved buffer of a minimum of 100' from each bank is recommended for stream restoration and enhancement projects but may be smaller based on landscape features.
 Eelgrass also benefits from the protection of headwater streams, nearby lands, and adjacent bottom habitat but the potential for compensation credit will be dependent upon site and project-specific circumstances.